iandrosov/sfdx-lex-knowledge-edit/README.md

 * Clone git repository
 * Chenge directory to this new project local directory
 * Create new Scratch ORG
-* Push code to new SCratch ORG
+* Push code to new Scratch ORG
 * Open new ORG
+* Update your Admin user to access Knowledge

 ```
 # Connect current project DX tools to your devhub